jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostType(_findByPostType string) ([]*Post, error)
 ```
-FindByPostType searchs against the primary key post_type and will return []*Post,error This method is a programatically generated finder for Post
+FindByPostType searchs against the database table field post_type and will return []*Post,error This method is a programatically generated finder for Post

 ```go